ilvoron/SnakeGameC/README.md

 ## Overview

-**SnakeGameC** is a simple console-based snake game built for Windows, developed in C.
+**snake-game-c-win** is a simple console-based snake game built for Windows, developed in C.
 This project was created as part of a university course, designed to teach students the fundamentals of **team-based modular programming**.

 Each team member was responsible for designing and implementing a separate module, which was later integrated into a single project.